fingerprintjs/fingerprintjs-pro-vue/CONTRIBUTING.md

 ### How to publish

 Affected packages are automatically released and published to NPM on every push to the main branch.
-The workflow must first be approved by one of the maintainers.
+The workflow must be approved by one of the maintainers, first.

 ### Generating docs